neuropoly/intranet.neuro.polymtl.ca/data/dataset-curation.md

 script should then be saved under the `code` folder of the final dataset.
 Some previous scripts can be found on [GitHub](https://github.com/neuropoly/data-management/tree/master/scripts) or under the `code` folder of already existing datasets.

-Once the data are converted to BIDS and uploaded to git-annex repository (see [here](./data/git-datasets.html#upload)), delete the temporary folder to save space.
+Once the data are converted to BIDS and [uploaded](git-datasets.md#upload) to git-annex repository, delete the temporary folder to save space.

 ## Subject naming convention